petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 Accurate description of methods is an integral part of any scientific study.
-However, the computational tools available to researchers these days are so complex that traditional ways of describing methods—prose and mathematical formulas—are no longer sufficient.
+However, the computational tools available to researchers these days are so complex that traditional ways of describing methods---prose and mathematical formulas---are no longer sufficient.

 ## The state of the art in open reproducible science